armadaproject/armada/docs/scheduler.md

 Hence, jobs containing several Kubernetes objects (e.g., a job with a pod and a service object), result in several rows being written to the database.

 Each executor is responsible for polling the database and reconciling any differences between the list of objects written to it with the objects that currently exist in Kubernetes, creating and deleting objects as necessary (using the name to map database rows to objects in Kubernetes).
-The executor relies on the Kubernetes scheduler to assign pods to nodes.
-Finally, the executor writes the current state of each object back to the database.
+The executor writes the current state of each object back to the database.

 ## Scheduling limitations

 Jobs can optionally specify the following parameters:

-- atMostOnce: If false (the default), Armada will attempt to run the job only once.
+- `atMostOnce`: If false (the default), Armada will attempt to run the job only once.
 If true, Armada may retry running the job if it doesn't succeed.
-- concurrencySafe: If true, Armada may assign the job to multiple executors simultaneously.
+- `concurrencySafe`: If true, Armada may assign the job to multiple executors simultaneously.
 Once one of the executors starts the job, the other replicas are cancelled.
 This can reduce scheduling delay but may result in several executors running the job concurrently.